Rich Lowry: Books

 Lowry has written three non-fiction books.
 His New York Times best-selling book, Legacy: Paying the Price for the Clinton Years is a polemic against former President Bill Clinton, whom he characterizes as "Navel-Gazer-in-Chief".
 In June 2013, he published the Abraham Lincoln political biography Lincoln Unbound.

 In November 2019, he published The Case for Nationalism: How It Made Us Powerful, United, and Free.
 In a review in Foreign Affairs, Georgetown University Professor of Government, Charles King, criticized the book, arguing that Lowry's definition of a nation is vague, ahistorical and contradictory: "few of Lowry's statements would pass muster with historians", and that Lowry's assertions about the unity, homogeneity and fixity of units such as Ancient Egypt, Korea, Japan and China "should be an embarrassment" to "any serious thinker."
 Pulitzer Prize winner Carlos Lozada was harshly critical of the book in a review for The Washington Post, describing it as an attempt to sanitize President Donald Trump's variant of nationalism and "part of a larger effort on the right to create an after-the-fact framework for Trumpism, to contort the president's utterances and impulses into a coherent worldview that can outlast him — a sort of rescue mission for the conservative movement."

 Lowry's first novel, the political thriller Banquo's Ghosts, was co-written with Keith Korman and published in 2009.
-The plot revolves around a nuclear-armed Iran and an inebriated leftist journalist.

 Personal life

 In June 2011, Lowry married Vanessa Palo at the Church of St. Vincent Ferrer in Manhattan.
+The couple have one daughter.